dork7/the_project/readme.md

 - [] Register page
 - [] Add auth using backend
 - [] Home page
 - [] Added branch for your test projects - i.e move all the code from react-demo to here
+- [] Add good stuff xD